-URBAN x INDIGENOUS: Spirits of the Streets* is a two-day community arts event that involves and encourages an inter-generational, multidisciplinary artistic approach to acknowledging the indigenous spirit in the urban jungle of our present day.
+URBAN x INDIGENOUS: Spirits of the Streets* was a two-day community arts event that involved and encouraged an inter-generational, multidisciplinary artistic approach to acknowledging the indigenous spirit in the urban jungle of our present day.

-Day One will consist of a storytelling workshop exploring the importance of movement, song, and spoken word in the (re)telling of our traditions passed down and a community dialogue inquiring the presence of the ‘indigenous self’ in modern day art-making, creative practice, and public performance.
+Day One consisted of a storytelling workshop exploring the importance of movement, song, and spoken word in the (re)telling of our traditions passed down and a community dialogue inquiring the presence of the ‘indigenous self’ in modern day art-making, creative practice, and public performance.

 Aimee Suzara | Alleluia Panis | Kumu Kau`i Peralto | Tracey Panek

-Day Two will culminate in an arts exhibition and performance activation that speaks to the intersection of urban and indigenous practices in our contemporary society.
+Day Two culminated in an arts exhibition and performance activation that speaks to the intersection of urban and indigenous practices in our contemporary society.